PacificSilent/lets-play-together/README.md

-# Screen Sharing Application
+# Let's Play Together (Fork)

 A real-time screen sharing application built with Next.js, WebRTC, and PeerJS.
 Create or join rooms to share your screen with others instantly.
+Additionally, it supports joystick input, making it possible to play games with others.

+> **Note:** This project is a fork of the [original repository](https://github.com/tonghohin/screen-sharing).

 ## ✨ Features